nayantharaclt/nayantharaclt/README.md

-- 👋 Hi, I’m Nayanthara, a Machine learning engineer from Chennai,TamilNadu.I am a native of Kerala- a southern state in India.
+- 👋 Hi, I’m Nayanthara, a Machine learning engineer from Trondheim,Norway.I originally from Kerala- a southern state in India.
-- 👀 I’m interested in Machine learning, Mathematics and computer vision problems.
+- 👀 I’m interested in Machine learning, Mathematics and Gen AI problems.
-- 🏢 I am currently working as a Machine Learning Project Associate at HTIC-IIT Madras (a leading R&D center for medical device development in India), with their cardiovascular research group.
+- 🏢 Previously I worked as a Machine Learning Project Associate at HTIC-IIT Madras (a leading R&D center for medical device development in India), with their cardiovascular research group.
 - 📖 I have a Diploma in DataScience from Indian Institute of Technology, Madras and a B.Tech degree in Electrical and Electronics Engineering from National Institute of Technology, Calicut.
-- 🌱 I’m currently learning pytorch and trying to implement a neural network model on a object localization problem at hand.
+- 🌱 I’m currently looking for a suitable role in Norway, where I can apply my skills in the field of Data Science.
 - 📫 How to reach me: linkedin.com/in/nayanthara-b-s-4a079011b